Shiwang2905/web-application/README.md

 User can perform some action like add, update or delete any record any the list will refresh itself upon any successful operation.

-It has developed using JSP, Servlet and Mysql db using JDBC.
+It has developed using HTML, CSS, Java, JSP, Servlet and MySQL db using JDBC.